jmaeat/tacomaporchfest.org/src/pages/updates/current-artist-lineup.md

 title: Current Artist Lineup
 description: The latest lineup of artists performing at our inaugural festival this August.
 date: 2022-06-06
+updated: 2022-06-19
 ---

+We are accepting artists and performers until mid-July when we play match-maker with the porches who have signed up.
+We are so excited about the mix of artists on the line-up — look it over, you probably know more than one of them as one of your neighbors!
+Who knew our neighborhood and city was full of so much talent ready to share with all of us?

 ## List of Artists (so far) 👩‍🎤